knowself/ConstituentCircle/- design documents/architecture-vision.md

 #### Database Layer
 - **Primary Storage**
-  - Supabase for real-time data synchronization and management
+  - Convex for real-time data synchronization and management
   - Redis for caching and session management
   - Structured data organization for constituent profiles